RamyaSheshadri/fsm_stopwatch/README.md

 # FSM-Based Stopwatch Controller ⏱️ | Verilog + Vivado

 - A digital stopwatch implemented using Verilog HDL.
--The design uses a 3-state Finite State Machine (FSM) to control a 2-digit BCD counter (00–99).
+- The design uses a 3-state Finite State Machine (FSM) to control a 2-digit BCD counter (00–99).
--Fully simulated in Vivado with waveform validation.
+- Fully simulated in Vivado with waveform validation.

-##  Project Overview
+## 📌 Project Overview

+This project was developed as a part of my RTL design learning.
+It implements a stopwatch system using Verilog HDL, combining a finite state machine (FSM) controller with a BCD counter.
+The entire design was coded, simulated, and verified using Vivado.

+The objective was to simulate basic control and counting logic, build modular RTL, and validate functionality using waveform simulation — all from a home setup without any external FPGA board.

 This project models a digital stopwatch that can:
 - **Start counting** from 00 to 99